Hujunjob/MonadStory/README.md

-# MonCraft - MapleStory Style Multiplayer Game
+# MapleStory Style Multiplayer Game

 A multiplayer side-scrolling platformer game inspired by MapleStory, built with Phaser 3, React, TypeScript, Vite, and Croquet for real-time multiplayer functionality.